AndreaCamilloni/OOP2020/README.md

 ## Configuration

-	1 - configure the file "location.txt"
+ - Configure the file "location.txt (e.g. : Bologna,Milan,Rome,Naples,London,NewYork,Amsterdam)
-		e.g. : Bologna,Milan,Rome,Naples,London,NewYork,Amsterdam

-	2 - After importing the project into eclipse, launch it as a spring boot application
+ - After importing the project into eclipse, launch it as a spring boot application

-	3 - Through an application(e.g. Postman), make GET requests to the server(http://localhost:8080)
+ - Through an application(e.g. Postman), make GET requests to the server(http://localhost:8080)

 ## Example requests